clmoro/awesome-robotics-genai-reinforcement-learning-integration/README.md

 <div align="center">
   <img src="./Images/Timelinepapers.PNG" alt="Timeline of Research Papers by Category." width="700"/>
   <br>
-  <em>Figure 1: Trends in generative AI and reinforcement learning integration for robotic reasoning. [cite_start]The figure illustrates the number of papers published each year integrating both generative AI and RL in robotics, categorized by the type of model employed.</em>
+  <em>Figure 1: Trends in generative AI and reinforcement learning integration for robotic reasoning.
+The figure illustrates the number of papers published each year integrating both generative AI and RL in robotics, categorized by the type of model employed.</em>
 </div>